Old Order River Brethren: Members and congregations

 During the 20th century several settlements of the Old Order River Brethren in Pennsylvania, Ohio, Indiana, and Ontario dwindled and finally became extinct.
 For 1935 and 1937 the Association of Religion Data Archives lists 472 members for the Old Order Yorker River Brethren, that is the Old Order River Brethren.
 In 1960 there were 340 members.

 In 1986 there were 327 members in three subgroups, the Strickler group with 172 members, located in Lancaster and Franklin counties, Pennsylvania, and Dallas County, Iowa, the Horst group with 121 members in Lancaster and Franklin counties and the "Old Church" with 34 members in Franklin County.

 In the year 2000 all groups of the Old Order River Brethren had together 328 members, organized in three subgroups and five congregations.
 The Strickler group had three districts, Franklin with 86 members, Lancaster with 83 and Dallas Center in Iowa with 33, all together 202 members.
 The Horst group had one district in Franklin County with 109 members, and the Old Church also one in Franklin County with 17 members.
 The horse and buggy people have relocated to Clay County, Kansas, between 2000 and 2010.
-In the 2010s a new church was planted in West Virginia.
+In the 2010s a new congregation was planted near Berkeley Springs, West Virginia.

 The total population of all Old Order River Brethren groups including children and young not yet baptized members was between 530 and 535 around the year 2000.
 In 2014 all Old Order River Brethren groups together had about 550 members in five congregations, of which the "Old Church" had only about half a dozen members.

-Poet and historian G. C. Waldrep (born 1968) is a member of the Old Order River Brethren as author Stephen Scott (1948 – 2011) was until his death.
+Poet and historian G. C. Waldrep (born 1968) is a member of the Old Order River Brethren, as well as author Stephen Scott (1948 – 2011) until his death.